alelievr/Modern-Rendering-Introduction/MatricesAndTransformations.md

 > Notice the 1 in the column used to compute the $w$ component of the vector, it indicates that we set the value of the to the component $z$ of the input vector.

 Now that we have a working matrix for a fixed angle, we need to make it work with any FoV between $]0, 180[$ degrees.
 There is actually a very simple way to handle that, we already know that the z coordinate is not affected by perspective, only the X and Y are, so the two cells of the matrix that we'll change are the two $1$ in the diagonal of the matrix.
-If  you remember the previous chapiter, these numbers are analog to the scale matrix, in fact this scaling the space on the X and Y axises is the simplest solution to handle an arbitrary FoV.
+If  you remember the previous chapter, these numbers are analog to the scale matrix, in fact this scaling the space on the X and Y axises is the simplest solution to handle an arbitrary FoV.
 With no scale (a value of 1), the FoV is 90 degrees.
 The smaller the FoV is, the lower the scaling value needs to be to stretch the space accordingly, and vice versa. at FoV 180 degree, the scaling value reaches infinity, that's why this value is excluded from the range of possible FoVs, similarly at 0 FoV, nothing is visible so it's excluded as well.

 // TODO: 2D gif of space scaling and correlation to FoV